A Farmer’s View From COP28

 My message was simple: Farmers are part of the solution.

 COP28 is a big deal.
-Some 85,000 people attended, including 150 heads of state.
+Certains 85,000 people attended, comprenant 150 heads of state.
 Its events filled dozens of buildings.
 The only thing that I’ve seen that approaches its size is a huge commodity show, but not even that provides a good sense of COP28’s immensity.

 We were taken for granted, as if we could quit doing our work and food still would show up on dinner plates.